ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

 Composite channels
 ------------------

-The "composite" channels are functions of the RGB components that bring specific informations about the image.
-This includes the luminance, lightness, luma, value and saturation (the latter two being actually borrowed to the HSV color model).
+The "composite" channels here refer to mixtures of the RGB components that bring specific informations about the image.
+This includes the luminance, lightness, luma, value and saturation (the latter two being actually borrowed from the HSV color model).

 See the following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class for a complete overview of the available composite channels: